Rabies Control Program

 Rabies vaccines are licensed for either 1 or 3 years.
 This means that your pet is considered up to date for the amount of time the vaccine is licensed as long as there is proof of prior vaccination.
 If a 3-year vaccine is given to a pet with no proof of previous vaccination, then the vaccine is only considered effective for 1 year.
 People often bring their pets to a rabies clinic and have forgotten their paperwork.
 The vaccine we use for cats and dogs is licensed for three years, so if you forget your paperwork the night of the clinic, your pet has still received a vaccine that is licensed for 3 years.
 You can contact us after the clinic, so we can update your records.

-CHECK BACK FOR UPCOMING SPRING RABIES CLINIC DATES (2024)
+CHECK BACK FOR UPCOMING WINTER & SPRING 2025 CLINIC DATES

 • Date: